Practice Set 2 — Wrap-Up Challenge¶

 Answer

-Verify tablet is scored before splitting.
+Verify the tablet is scored before splitting.

 Problem 2